SleepyJii/neohuxley-client/README.md

 All logs stored at `$CHECKOUT_PATH/logs`

-`nhxclient $ARGS`: while the container is running this is equivalent to running `tailscale $ARGS` within the docker container, AKA can check connection status with `nhxclient status`

 ## Tailscale Docker Container
 ### motivation
 It is assumed that the target mesh network will be done via Headscale.